asalwaysimani/AsAlwaysImani-docs/README.md

 title: README
 author: Imani
 keywords:
 ---

-AsAlwaysImani
+AsAlwaysImani\
-├── She Be Spittin Though
+├── She Be Spittin Though\
-│   ├── Forever A Scene Kid
+│   ├── Forever A Scene Kid\
-│   ├── My Internet Scrapbook Project
+│   ├── My Internet Scrapbook Project\
-│   └── Why Wasn't This A Tweet
+│   └── Why Wasn't This A Tweet\
-├── Margaret Catter Development
+├── Margaret Catter Development\
-│   ├── Tabletop-Roleplaying-Games
+│   ├── Tabletop-Roleplaying-Games\
-│   │   ├── High Metropolys
+│   │   ├── High Metropolys\
-│   │   │   ├── The Empire of Unsheathed Knives
+│   │   │   ├── The Empire of Unsheathed Knives\
-│   │   │   ├── Those Broken & Beloved Things
+│   │   │   ├── Those Broken & Beloved Things\
-│   │   │   └── The Empire of Unsheathed Knives
+│   │   │   └── The Empire of Unsheathed Knives\
-│   │   ├── Neo Cities Chronicles
+│   │   ├── Neo Cities Chronicles\
-│   │   │   ├── Magical Girls & Mecha
+│   │   │   ├── Magical Girls & Mecha\
-│   │   │   ├── Magical Girl Mecha Rising
+│   │   │   ├── Magical Girl Mecha Rising\
-│   │   │   └── Neo Cities Chronicles TTRPG
+│   │   │   └── Neo Cities Chronicles TTRPG\
-│   │   │       └── Key's To The Door
+│   │   │       └── Keys To The Door \
-│   │   ├── Hot off the Press
+│   │   ├── Hot off the Press\
-│   │   └── Check Yes Romeo
+│   │   └── Check Yes Romeo\
-│   └── Visual-Novels
+│   └── Visual-Novels\
-│       ├── Hurricane Like Me
+│       ├── Hurricane Like Me\
-│       ├── Look Ma We Made It
+│       ├── Look Ma We Made It\
-│       ├── All The Faces of Dante Hall
+│       ├── All The Faces of Dante Hall\
-│       └── Magical Space Adventures
+│       └── Magical Space Adventures\
-└── Ionie Annette
+└── Ionie Annette\
-    ├── Prose-Projects
+    ├── Prose-Projects\
-    │   ├── The-Galaxy is Limitless
+    │   ├── The Galaxy is Limitless\
-    │   │   ├── A King For My Kingdom
+    │   │   ├── A King For My Kingdom\
-    │   │   └── This Old Black Magic
+    │   │   └── This Old Black Magic\
-    │   ├── These Kids Will Wear Crowns
+    │   ├── These Kids Will Wear Crowns\
-    │   ├── Chasing The Beginning of Happyness
+    │   ├── Chasing The Beginning of Happyness\
-    │   ├── Eight Kingdoms
+    │   ├── Eight Kingdoms\
-    │   ├── Burn Out THe Sun
+    │   ├── Burn Out The Sun\
-    │   └── Project Mia Hamm
+    │   └── Project Mia Hamm\
-    └── Nonfiction-Projects
+    └── Nonfiction-Projects\
-        └── Pitches Please
+        └── Pitches Please\

 |             Master Project              | Sub Project                           | Format                  | Status                  | Major Goal                     |
 | :-------------------------------------: | ------------------------------------- | ----------------------- | ----------------------- | ------------------------------ |